-Also, OL students do NOT have to attend labs physically but we expect you to go through what we cover in lab by following each week's lab audio/video session.
+Special Note: Although OL students do NOT have to attend labs physically but we expect you to go through what we cover in lab by following each week's lab audio/video session.
 You will be given access to both live and recorded lab audio/video session via Go To meeting.
-If you can attend the live lab session, then you may ask questions/clarifications at the beginning (3 PM US CDT on Mondays) of the lab session.
-You may then continue to watch the live lab or, drop off if needed and later watch the recordings for the rest of the lab session.
+If you can attend the live lab session, then you may ask questions/clarifications at the beginning (12:30 PM US CDT on Mondays) of the lab session.
+You may then continue to watch the live lab or drop off if needed and later watch the recordings for the rest of the lab session.

 Exams: One mid-term (200 points) and one final (250 points).
-The final exam will likely be a comprehensive exam and it will be administered through Brightspace with a proctor.
-It is your responsibility to set up proctoring arrangements by contacting the online-learning office (405-744-4048 or, email spearsonline@okstate.edu) within first two weeks of the semester.
+The final exam will likely be a comprehensive exam.
+All exams will be administered through Brightspace as computer-based exams.
+It is your responsibility to set up proctoring arrangements by contacting the distance-learning office (405-744-4048 or, email spearsonline@okstate.edu) within first two weeks of the semester.